- How to Add Sound Effects to a Video for YouTube – Beginner’s Guide

 The original Whoosh 71 sample is available as part of the free Whoosh SFX Pack.

-In our free Whoosh SFX Pack you’ll find loads of royalty-free sweep, rumble and whip sound effects, perfect for transitions and logo accents, great for adding energy and movement to your videos.
+In our free Whoosh SFX Pack, which is a YouTube sound effects pack available to download for no money, you’ll find loads of royalty-free sweep, rumble and whip sound effects, perfect for transitions and logo accents, great for adding energy and movement to your videos.

 In the past, the only way to alter the pitch or speed of a sound was to increase or decrease the playback speed of an analog medium, such as vinyl or tape.
 However, modern algorithms (found in most editing software) will allow you to change pitch or time independent of each other.